talktogproject/ethicsteacher/index.md

 ### Course Structure

-1. Asynchronous readings/presentations [2-3 hours]
+1. Asynchronous readings/presentations

-o	Readings and/or narrated presentations (saved as ppt or unlisted video on YouTube) o	Quiz(zes) via Qualtrics o	Case vignettes for self-study & preparation for discussion session
+- Readings and/or narrated presentations
+- Quiz(zes) via Qualtrics
+- Case vignettes for self-study & preparation for discussion session

-2. Synchronous discussion [1-1.5 hours]
+2. Synchronous discussion

-o	Q&A: for clarifications & follow-up on asynchronous materials o	Case discussions
+- Q&A: for clarifications & follow-up on asynchronous materials
+- Case discussions